-Any bothersome growth on the skin is best evaluated by a dermatologist to rule out skin cancer.
+Any bothersome growths on the skin are best evaluated by a dermatologist to rule out skin cancer.

 Many growths are benign and can be quickly and easily identified by an expert eye.
 Growths can be moles, cysts, skin tags, lipomas, keratoses, etc. However, the best way to determine if a growth is harmless is to have it evaluated.
 We recommend that everyone comes in for a full skin examination for skin cancer surveillance annually.
 If you have a personal or family history of skin cancer, you may need to have full skin examinations more frequently.

 If a growth is concerning you, or if you simply want it removed, then you can make an appointment with Dr. Lily anytime, regardless of when your last full skin check was.

 Symptoms of Skin Cancer

 Some characteristics of skin growths are common signs of skin cancer.
 You should schedule an appointment if your skin lesions are new or have any of the following characteristics:

 - Bleeding without any trauma to the site of the growth

 - Growths that do not look like any other growths on your body